Project Fanboy: Usage as a comic book resource

-Comic book editor, writer, and Project Fanboy columnist, Steven D. Forbes is commonly known for his ongoing columns at the site, where he offers advice for aspiring writers as well as offering his professional editorial thoughts on samples of work sent to him by his readers.
+Comic book editor, writer, and Project Fanboy columnist, Steven D. Forbes is commonly known for his columns at the site, where he offered advice for aspiring writers as well as offering his professional editorial thoughts on samples of work sent to him by his readers.
 An established columnist on the site since August 2008, Forbes was interviewed on Jazma Online and has been referenced on sites such as Newsarama, by columnists Randal Jarrell, and Tyler James.
 Forbes has also been spoken highly of on Today.com/2008/09/27/a-site-for-the-comic-geek-in-all-of-us/ by Stacey David, author of the Bluewater Publishing mini-series GearZ.

 In May 2009, the site began being used by the industry as a resource when interviews the site conducted with The Original Nutty Funsters author, Stephanie O'Donnell and Chumble Spuzz author, Ethan Nicolle were cited by the comic book news website Broken Frontier, as a primer to "inter-reviews" they conducted with the same authors.

 The site has also appeared as a reference on the Internet Movie Database for an interview they conducted with Teenage Mutant Ninja Turtles co-creator, Peter Laird.